testflows/TestFlows-Core/testflows/combinatorics/README.md

 ### Covering Arrays

-The `Covering(parameters, strength=2)` or `CoveringArray(parameters, strength=2)` class allows to calculate a covering array
-for some `k` parameters having the same or different number of possible values.
+The `Covering(parameters, strength=2)` or `CoveringArray(parameters, strength=2)` class allows you to calculate a covering array for some `k` parameters having the same or different number of possible values.

 The class uses [IPOG], an in-parameter-order, algorithm as described in [IPOG: A General Strategy for T-Way Software Testing] paper by Yu Lei et al.

-For any non-trivial number of parameters exhaustively testing all possibilities is not feasible.
+For any non-trivial number of parameters, exhaustively testing all possibilities is not feasible.
 For example, if we have `10` parameters that each has `10` possible values `(k=10, v=10)`, the number of all possibilities is `10**10 = 10 billion` thus requiring `10 billion` tests for complete coverage.

-Given that exhaustive testing might not be practical, a covering array could give us a much smaller number of tests if we choose to check all possible interactions only between some fixed number of parameters at least once, where an interaction is some specific combination, where order does not matter, of some `t` number of parameters covering all possible values that each selected parameter could have.
+Given that exhaustive testing might not be practical, a covering array could give us a much smaller number of tests if we choose to check all possible interactions only between some fixed number of parameters at least once, where an interaction is some specific combination, where order does not matter, of some `t` number of parameters, covering all possible values that each selected parameter could have.

-> You can find out more about covering array by visiting US National Institute of Standards and Technology's (NIST)
+> You can find out more about covering array by visiting the US National Institute of Standards and Technology's (NIST)
 > [Introduction to Covering Arrays](https://math.nist.gov/coveringarrays/coveringarray.html) page.

 The `Covering(parameters, strength=2)` takes the following arguments